martyromero/martyromero.github.io/_posts/2018-06-18-my-faith-transition-bullet-point-version.md

 description: I have been spending some time making a list of significant things in my past that have contributed to my faith transition.
 These are just in list form and in no particular order of importance.
 ---

 I have been spending some time making a list of significant things in my past that have contributed to my faith ~~crisis~~ transition.
-These are just in list form and in no particular order of importance.
-I am not really wanting to comment on any of these, but I did want to keep a list of significant events, ideas, moments etc., that feel important.
+These are in no particular order of importance.
+I want to comment on any of these in particular, but I did want to keep a list of moments, memories, events, ideas etc., that feel important.
+They also make perfect topics for future blog posts.

 It's interesting to see how the majority of thee are centered around my early to mid 20s.

 **5 - 10 years old**

-* Watching monks share the [Bhaghavad-Gita](https://www.asitis.com/){:target="_blank"} in the train station and being afraid of the pictures because I believed that they were of the devil.
+* Watching monks share the [Bhaghavad-Gita](https://www.asitis.com/){:target="_blank"} in the train station and being afraid of the pictures because mom told me that they were devils.

 * Asking God for a sign that I would find my lost kitten, and getting an answer.

 * Feeling peace so profoundly that I hated to go home on Sundays after church service.

-* Trusting in the sign of the cross—a gesture made by my mom—before falling asleep, that without it I was scared.
+* Trusting in the sign of the cross—a gesture made by my mom—before falling asleep, that without it I felt scared.

 **11 - 15 years old**

-* Performing baptisms for the dead at the LA Temple and feeling a tangible "clean" feeling each time.
+* Performing baptisms for the dead at the LA Temple and feeling that I was morally "clean" each time.

 **16 - 19 years old**